 Long-Term: Overdose, coma, and death are all possible with sedative consumption.
 Long-term health problems such as liver problems, anemia, and depression may form over time as a result of persistent sedative use.

-You can form a tolerance, dependence, and addiction to sedative drugs.
+You can form tolerance and dependence to sedative drugs which can lead to full-blown sedatives addiction.
 First, tolerance is when your body requires more and more of the drug over time to achieve the same effect.
 An individual’s tolerance building up can put them on the path to addiction.

 Dependence may occur when an individual’s body cannot function properly without the use of the drug.
 For example, if a person takes a sedative every night to sleep and they have formed a sedative dependence, they will not be able to sleep without it.